ray5273/packer-qemu-template/README.md

 ==> Wait completed after 13 minutes 55 seconds
 ```

-in case of building image without KVM accelerate, it can take more than 1 Hour.
+in case of building image without KVM accelerate, it can take more time than 1 Hour (Takes 1 Hour 16 minutes with following options : without accelerate, cpu=3, memory=4096 option).

 ## Password Generation in http/user-data